 In addition to national licensure, pharmacists need to be registered in the state in which they practice.
 Although every state varies in their requirements for registration, many states, like Connecticut, require the Multistate Pharmacy Jurisprudence Examination® (MPJE®).

 The MPJE combines federal and statespecific law questions to serve as the state law examination.
-In 2023 the UConn School of Pharmacy had the highest match rate in New England and the sixth-highest in the nation at 93%.

 Visit the website nabp.pharmacy for your state's requirements.